syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 // Adding the schedule resource collection to the schedule resources of the SfSchedule. schedule.ScheduleResources = resources;

-// Creating an instance for schedule appointment collection ScheduleAppointmentCollection scheduleAppointmentCollection = new ScheduleAppointmentCollection();
+//Creating an instance for the schedule appointment collection.
+ScheduleAppointmentCollection scheduleAppointmentCollection = new ScheduleAppointmentCollection();
 //Adding schedule appointment in schedule appointment collection scheduleAppointmentCollection.Add(new ScheduleAppointment()